 DELIVERY MODE TASK NO. ASSESSMENT PRODUCT INDIVIDUAL OR GROUP WHAT IS THE DURATION / LENGTH?
 WHEN SHOULD I SUBMIT?
 WHERE SHOULD I SUBMIT IT?
-All 1 Quiz/zes Individual 3 online quizzes and an in-class presentation (10 minutes) Week 3 Online Assignment Submission with plagiarism check and in class All 2a Oral and Written Piece Individual Lesson plan (750 words) and an in- class peer review of the lesson plan (10 minutes) Week 5 Online Assignment Submission with plagiarism check and in class All 2b Oral and Written Piece Individual 10 minute (maximum) individual presentation.
-2-page presentation summary Week 8 Online Assignment Submission with plagiarism check and in class All 3 Placement performance Individual 20 days Refer to Format SONIA
+All 1 Quiz/zes Individual 2 online quizzes 20 minutes) An APST Evidence grid (3 weeks) plus in-class presentation and peer review (10 minutes) Week 3 Online Assignment Submission with plagiarism check and in class All 2a Oral and Written Piece Individual A detailed lesson plan (750 words), plus annotations and justifications (250 words) plus an inclass peer review (15 + 5 minutes) Refer to Format Online Assignment Submission with plagiarism check and in class All 2b Oral and Written Piece Individual 10 minute individual presentation to the Learning Support Team (class).
+2-page presentation summary plus reference list Week 8 Online Assignment Submission with plagiarism check and in class All 3 Placement performance Individual 25 days Refer to Format SONIA All 4 Activity Participation Individual 2 hour tutorial Refer to Format In Class